 We humans have a funny way of dismissing that which we do not like.
 We decide that it is not real, or does not apply to us, or perhaps, whatever it is that is troubling us is transformed through the magic of language into a battle of wits and words, leaving the real world issue far, far behind.
-Some facts from the real world, just to remind us:
+Here are a few of these facts which we do not like from the real world, just to remind us:

 World population has tripled since 1950